Valentino (fashion house)

 White Valentino dresses to celebrate Valentino's 45 years in fashion.
 Ara Pacis Museum, Rome.

-Valentino S.p.A. is an Italian luxury fashion house founded in 1960 by Valentino Garavani and part of the Valentino Fashion Group.
+Valentino S.p.A., also known as Maison Valentino, is an Italian luxury fashion house founded in 1960 by Valentino Garavani and part of the Valentino Fashion Group.
 The company has its registered office in Milan, while the creative direction and the Valentino Foundation is based in Rome, at Palazzo Gabrielli-Mignanelli.
-Jacob Venturini has been CEO of Valentino since 2020 and Alessandro Michele creative director since 2024.
-The group reported €1.35 billion in sales in 2024.
+Jacob Venturini was the CEO of Valentino since 2020 and Alessandro Michele is the creative director since 2024.
+The group reported €1.31 billion in revenue in 2024.

 History

 Early history

 Valentino was founded in 1960, when Garavani opened a fashion house on Via Condotti in Rome, Italy, with the backing of his father and his father's associate Giancarlo Giammetti.
+In 1967 the maison established its headquarters at Palazzo Gabrielli-Mignanelli.

 Rise to popularity

 Valentino's international debut took place in 1962 in Florence, the Italian fashion capital of the time.
 Valentino gained popularity in 1967 after releasing their “no colour” collection which consisted of white, beige, and ivory apparels.
 The collection did not use any psychedelic patterns, a commonly used design feature during this time.
 The V logo was also introduced.
 In the years following the brand expanded to New York City and Ro The label staged the first Valentino menswear show at Milan Fashion Week in 1985.

 Valentino has also, especially, designed wedding dresses for First Lady Jacqueline Bouvier Kennedy Onassis, Elizabeth Taylor, Anne Hathaway, Jennifer Lopez, Gwyneth Paltrow, Nicky Hilton, Courteney Cox, Sophie Hunter, Nicola Peltz Beatrice Borromeo, Queen Máxima of the Netherlands, Marie-Chantal, Crown Princess of Greece and Princess Madeleine of Sweden.